ekuiter/tseitin-or-not-tseitin/README.md

 * Second, it can be used to build a repository of feature models for Kconfig-based open-source projects (superseding [ekuiter/feature-model-repository-pipeline](https://github.com/ekuiter/feature-model-repository-pipeline)).
 * Third, it demonstrates how to apply the [FeatJAR](https://github.com/FeatJAR) infrastructure for authoring reproducible evaluations concerned with feature-model analysis.

-To support the first two use cases, we ship `params-ase22.ini` for replicating the evaluation of our ASE'22 paper and `params-repo.ini` for extracting a feature-model repository.
+To support the first two use cases, we ship `params_ase22.ini` for replicating the evaluation of our ASE'22 paper and `params_repo.ini` for extracting a feature-model repository.

 ## Getting Started

 Regardless of the use case, these steps should be followed to set up the automation correctly.

-* First, [install Docker](https://docs.docker.com/get-docker/) on a 64-bit Linux 5.x system.
+* First, install [Docker](https://docs.docker.com/get-docker/) and other dependencies on a 64-bit Linux 5.x system or [WSL 2](https://docs.microsoft.com/de-de/windows/wsl/install).
     On Arch Linux, for example, run:
     ```
     usermod -aG docker $(whoami) # then, log out and in again
-    sudo pacman -S docker
+    sudo pacman -S git subversion docker
     systemctl enable docker
     systemctl start docker
     ```
-* Then, set the evaluation parameters in `params.ini` (i.e., choose one of the predefined `params-*.ini`).
+* Then, choose one of the predefined `input/params_*.ini` files and copy it to `input/params.ini`, and do the same for `input/extract_*.sh`.
+    ```
+    cp input/params_ase22.ini input/params.ini
+    cp input/extract_ase22.sh input/extract.sh
+    ```
+    ```
+    cp input/params_repo.ini input/params.ini
+    cp input/extract_repo.sh input/extract.sh
+    ```
 * Finally, run the evaluation with `sudo ./run.sh` (`sudo` is recommended to avoid permission issues with files created by Docker).
 * On a remote machine, run `screen -dmSL evaluation sudo ./run.sh` and press `Ctrl A, D` to detach from an SSH session (run `screen -x evaluation` to re-attach and `sudo killall containerd dockerd kclause python3 java bash` to stop).
 * To re-run the evaluation, run `sudo ./clean.sh && sudo ./run.sh`.